Bizarre Business Ideas That Actually Made Millions

 How It Made Millions in India:

-- Revenues were bolstered by making exports to the US and Europe when demand was hot around the world.
+• Sales to the US and Europe helped boost revenues when demand was high around the world.

 Pros:

-- Works with your eCommerce platforms, scalability included.
+• Works with your eCommerce platforms, and it can grow with you.

 Cons: